 In this competitive job market, employer benefits of accessing a broader applicant pool are compelling.
 More potential employees.
 Faster time to fill open positions.
 A more diverse workforce.

 But those benefits are just the beginning.
-For company leaders who see the bigger picture, hiring for skills is the first good step to great changes across the organization.
+For company leaders who see the bigger picture, skills-based hiring is the first good step to great changes across the organization.

 Skills-based hiring creates opportunities for new community relationships